lookit/lookit-jspsych/packages/record/README.md

 });
 ```

 Next, create a video configuration trial as described above.
-Add trial recording
+Then, add the trial
-to the extensions parameter of the trial that needs to be recorded.
-Any trial
+recoding extension parameter to your trial.
+By adding this extension, you can
-you design can be recorded by add this extension.
+record any trial you design.

 ```javascript
 const trialRec = {